pennifi/hiplunch/README.md

 # HIPLUNCH #

-A simple Java app for parsing RSS or JSON sources for lunch menus and posting them to a Hipchat channel.
+This is a simple Java app for parsing RSS or JSON sources for lunch menus and posting them to a Hipchat or Teams channel.
+Purpose for this is training and refining Java skills, attempting different methods for parsing web data and transforming it to another channel.

-Mainly useful for usage around Jyväskylä, Finland, as the feed parsing is feed specific (no real deterministic approach).
+At the moment, mainly useful for usage around Jyväskylä, Finland, as the parsing is feed specific, and no menus elsewhere have been added yet.

 ## Build ##
 ```